Andrea-1704/Astar_NxNPuzzle/README.md

 ## Second aproach
-It became immediatly clear that the main problem to solve was not the efficiency of the solution, but the ability to solve it.
-I tried to focus more on faster aproach to get a solution, even if they were not the best one.
+It quickly became clear that the primary challenge was not the efficiency of the solution, but the ability to find a solution at all.
+As a result, I shifted my focus toward faster approaches, even if they weren’t optimal.

-To do so, I tried to over-estimate the solution in a way that the A* algorithm would act similar to a depth search, using a FIFO priority queue.
-To do so, for the 15 and 24 puzzle problem I first decided to use more heurist functions:
+To achieve this, I attempted to overestimate the solution in such a way that the A* algorithm would behave more like a depth-first search, using a FIFO priority queue.
+For the 15-puzzle and 24-puzzle problems, I decided to experiment with additional heuristic functions:
 ```python
     def heuristic_linear_conflict(self, position):
         conflict = 0